Early kitchen and home Prime Day deals of 2023

 Sold by Amazon

-These Clorox disinfecting wipes kill 99.9 percent of viruses and bacteria.
+These Clorox disinfecting wipes kill 99.9% of viruses and bacteria.
 They’re safe for use on finished wood, sealed granite, stainless steel and other surfaces that are not in contact with food.
 The bleach-free cleaning wipes come in a pack of three, with a fresh, citrusy scent.

 Sold by Amazon

 It seems like you can never have enough AAA batteries, and Duracell is a go-to brand.
-The 24-pack of alkaline batteries provide long-lasting power and can last for 12 years in storage.
+The 24-pack of alkaline batteries provides long-lasting power and can last for 12 years in storage.

 Sold by Amazon